Code-Campfire/TeamUno_Python/README.md

 Admin interface: http://127.0.0.1:8000/admin/
 API test endpoint: http://127.0.0.1:8000/api/test/ Project Structure codefire_python_backend/ ├── api/ # API application ├── codefire_python_backend/# Django project settings ├── manage.py # Django management script └── db.sqlite3 # SQLite database

+### Setting up your .env files
+1. Create a file named `.env.local` in the root directory of your project.
+2. Add your local secret values to the `.env.local` file.
+For example:

+**DO NOT** add secrets to the .env file in the root directory.
+This file is for non-sensitive values only.